Ch4p34uN0iR/simple-web-scanner/README.md

 ### Requirements packages:

-You can install the following packages:
+BeautifulSoup are used for parsing HTML content.
+You can install it by command:
 ```
 pip install bs4
 ```